eszuszu/imbui/README.md

 // First, import these from 'imbui/pulse'
 import { signal, effect } from '@imbui/pulse';

-// We'll going to create a 'signal' to hold our dynamic data.
+// We're going to create a 'signal' to hold our dynamic data.
 // A signal can be any value—a string, number object, etc. const myDynamicText = signal('My (maybe) first signal.');